strnad/CrewAI-Studio/README.md

 ## Features

-- **Multi-platform support**: Works on Windows and Linux.
+- **Multi-platform support**: Works on Windows, Linux and MacOS.
 - **No coding required**: User-friendly interface for interacting with CrewAI.
 - **Conda and virtual environment support**: Choose between Conda and a Python virtual environment for installation.
 - **CrewAI tools** You can use crewai tools to interact with real world. (with crewAI-tools bugfix: RagTool based tools now handle post-creation passed parameters correctly [ #<49>](https://github.com/joaomdmoura/crewAI-tools/pull/49))
-- **API support**: Currently OpenAI, Groq, Google AI and LM Studio backends are supported.
-OpenAI is probably still needed for embeddings in many tools.
+- **API support**: Currently OpenAI, Groq, and LM Studio backends are supported.
+OpenAI key is probably still needed for embeddings in many tools.
+- **Single Page app export**: Feature to export crew as simple single page streamlit app.
 - **Threaded crew run**: Crews can run in background and can be stopped.

 ## Screenshots